tanjera/infirmary-integrated/Notes.md

 ﻿

-* Steps for Version Publishing:
+* Steps for publishing a Windows Release:
 	- Update version # in:
 		- II Core.Utility.Version
 		- II Windows properties: 1) assembly information and 2) publish tab
         - II Scenario_Editor properties: 1) assembly information and 2) publish tab
-		- Installer_Windows properties
+		- Installer_Windows properties (and new product key)

 	- Comment any testing/debugging shortcuts
 	- Clean and compile solution and installer